Cray-HPE/docs-csm/operations/hardware_state_manager/Remove_Duplicate_Detected_Events_From_HSM_Postgres_Database.md

 1. __[OPTIONAL]__ Skip this step if the previuos step was completed successfully.

    Follow the below procedure if the previous step failed, or if the system has more than 1500 nodes.

-   This step uses environment variables to control the batch size and number of iterations.
+   This procedure uses environment variables to control the batch size and number of iterations.
 Full descriptions of each variable are provided at the end of this section.